pishi19/EA/runtime/docs/roadmap.md

       - Task 14.4.1: Enhanced LLM Prompt Engineering
           - Description: Refactor Ora's LLM chat integration to include rich artefact, roadmap, workstream, and system context in every prompt.
 Build dynamic prompt construction from phase/program context, artefact metadata, recent memory trace, and user/system intent.
 Enhance agentic reasoning, mutation, and consultation capabilities.
 Test with a suite of system-level, phase-level, and artefact-level queries to ensure context-aware, actionable, and nuanced chat and LLM-driven actions throughout Ora.

+### Phase 15: Data Flow Integrity, Policy & Systems Safeguards

+#### LLM Prompt Context
+**Strategic Focus**: Ensure long-term data reliability, agentic safety, and systems integrity across all workstreams and future workflows.

+**Key Objectives**:
+- Codify and enforce data flow integrity policies and audit practices as first-class, scheduled roadmap items
+- Systematically document all data flows for key workflows (load, mutate, chat, audit) with diagrams/tables and responsible owners
+- Enforce explicit workstream context in all UI, API, agentic, and batch operations
+- Log every mutation/agentic action and schedule regular schema/audit checks for orphans and staleness
+- Require LLM prompt consistency, explicit batch operation protocol, and versioned snapshots
+- Formalize conflict/error handling and agentic onboarding/training as required ongoing practices

+**Current Challenges**:
+- Data integrity policies exist but are not systematically enforced across all system components
+- Manual audit processes are time-intensive and inconsistently applied
+- Lack of systematic approach to agentic safety and data flow validation

+**Success Criteria**:
+- All workflows, features, and new code slices reference and comply with these integrity safeguards
+- Audit cycles and versioned snapshots are visible in the UI/logs
+- LLM and agentic features cannot be released without data integrity gating
+- New contributors and agents are trained to this phase as part of onboarding

+**Dependencies**:
+- Phase 11-14 foundations: canonical schema, admin systems, data quality assurance, and semantic enhancements
+- Robust audit infrastructure for ongoing integrity monitoring
+- Advanced agentic safety protocols and training systems

+**Next Phase Preparation**: Systematic integrity foundation for all future phases and agentic capabilities.

+  - Project 15.1: Data Flow Integrity & Audit Protocols

+#### Execution Prompts Log

+- **Prompt 2025-12-21 (Ash):**
+    ```
+    # cursor:ora:task:15-1-1-data-flow-integrity-safeguards
+    1. Review and document all critical workflows (load, mutate, chat, batch ops, audit) with explicit diagrams/tables mapping data sources, triggers, and syncs.
+    2. Enforce explicit workstream context and logging in all actions.
+    3. Implement orphan/stale data audits as a quarterly scheduled task.
+    4. Codify batch ops protocol, conflict/error handling, and versioned snapshots in the admin UI.
+    5. Make agentic onboarding and LLM prompt consistency a required step for future releases.
+    ```
+    *Intent: Establish long-term, testable, and enforceable system integrity.
+Data flow, audit, and agentic safety will be treated as a recurring, test-gated system phase for all current and future workstreams.*
+    *Result: 🔄 IN PROGRESS – Data flow integrity now a first-class roadmap phase, with all core policies explicit and tracked.*

+      - Task 15.1.1: Document All Data Flows
+      - Task 15.1.2: Enforce Explicit Workstream Context
+      - Task 15.1.3: Implement Regular Audit Cycles
+      - Task 15.1.4: Codify Batch Operations Protocol
+      - Task 15.1.5: Formalize Agentic Safety Training

 ## Status